-This BA (Hons) Drama, Theatre and Directing degree develops and trains theatre professionals who specialise in directing.
-The course offers you opportunities to perform in and direct your own performance work as well as engaging with pre-existing texts.
-You will develop your creative and theoretical skills ready for real-world application after you graduate.
+Our BA (Hons) Drama, Theatre and Directing course offers you numerous opportunities to both perform in and direct your own performance work, as well as working with pre-existing texts.

 When you graduate you will have a confident understanding of the complimentary disciplines of drama, theatre and directing, alongside a range of practical experiences suited to diverse careers in a range of professional contexts.

 Immerse yourself in the theatrical world

 We have a strong link to the world-renowned Chichester Festival Theatre, where you will discover and experience established theatre practice and perform throughout your studies.

 On this course you will:

 - Perform in and direct your own work as well as existing texts.